jsugarelli/jsugarelli/README.md

 ## Current projects

-* An introductory book to programming, explaining core concepts and introducing to Python and JavaScript (in German).
-Currently already in production at [Springer](https://www.springer.com/).
+* Writing an introductory microeconomics textbook (work in progress)
+* Giving lectures in economics at [Hochschule München](https://www.hm.edu/en/index.en.html)
-* *Step*: A simple, extendable, web-based programming language for beginners, written in PHP.
+* Step: A simple, extendable, web-based programming language for beginners, written in PHP.
 With step-by-step exaplanation of program execution and support for multiple (natural) languages.
-Soon as a repo on GitHub.
-* `shinyfilters`: An R package for filtering [`reactable`](https://glin.github.io/reactable/) widgets with multiple, interdependent filters.
-Soon as a repo on GitHub.
-* `typehint`: An R package for Python-like type hints for function arguments; arguments can also be validated automatically against the pre-defined data types.
 Soon as a repo on GitHub.

 ## Languages & Tools